yesbabylon/symbiose/readme.md

-Symbiose is a set of application components intended for agile companies, made to fit the needs of any business logic in ever-changing marketplace .
+Symbiose is a set of application components intended for agile companies, made to fit the needs of any business logic in an ever-changing marketplace.

 Its highly customizable user interface allows the development of tailor-made applications on any type of device.